Ankur2606/CryptoBeachSoccer/GAME_MANUAL.md

 ### Main Menu Navigation
 1. Start the game and wait for the main menu to load
 2. Select "Play Game" to start a new match
-3. Choose your preferred character (Bitcoin, Ethereum, Dogecoin, or PepeCoin)
+3. Choose your preferred character (Bitcoin, Ethereum, Dogecoin, PepeCoin, Giga Chad, or Beach Baddy)
 4. Select difficulty level for the AI opponent
 5. Press "Start Match" to begin playing

+### Account Options
+- **Play as Guest**: Jump right into the game without signing in
+- **Sign in with Orange ID**: Use Google or Apple accounts for a personalized experience
+- **User Profile**: View your Orange ID details and account information

 ## Controls